benjaminrittenhouse/social-media-app/README.md

 To utilize expo, install all dependencies and run "expo start -c" to run with a clear cache.

+# Firebase Design
+The design of the firebase firestore database consisted of users, posts, following, etc. The path would follow information linked to each specific user.
+For example, if you wanted to fetch the posts from a specific user, you would access the posts collection, and then the uid within that collection, to which all of the posts would be filed.
+Similiarly, if you wanted to find out everyone who the current user is following, you would access the uid and then the "following" collection that is connected to said user.

 # Resources

 https://redux.js.org/